larmen9179/recipes/README.md

-#recipes
-This is recipes project
+This is my recipes project!

 As HTML and CSS are essential languages for web development, it only makes sense to put some of that knowledge to use so I don't forget it.